 So, when is it acceptable to use other people’s writing ideas?
 Why do some of these stories get heavily criticized while others are widely celebrated?

 Once Upon a Story…

 There are many sources of inspiration for storytellers.
 Some writers rely on their own life experiences while others rip stories from the headlines.
 Existing stories, both true and fictional, have always had a heavy influence on the tales we tell and retell.
 How many variations of Little Red Riding Hood have been written?
 How many fictional movies have been set during World War II?
 Let’s take a look at the different techniques writers use to tell stories that are built on other stories.

 Plenty of writing ideas are culled from great tales that have been told throughout history.
 Some of these have been converted into formulas that writers can use as storytelling guidelines.

-In 1929, Joseph Campbell told the world about the monomyth, a universal pattern in storytelling that he found across cultures and throughout history.
+In 1929, Joseph Campbell told the world about the monomyth (or hero’s journey), a universal pattern in storytelling that he found across cultures and throughout history.
 Writers turned the pattern into a formula, but perhaps nobody did so as effectively or famously as George Lucas, who used it to write Star Wars.

-From the three-act structure to the hero’s journey, formulas have been criticized as making stories dull and predictable yet they have also been credited with providing writers a framework in which to create.
+From the three-act structure to the hero’s journey, formulas have been criticized as making stories dull and predictable, yet they have also been credited with providing writers with a framework in which to create.